tv3/homeassistant-apsystems_ecur/README.md

 Go to the integrations screen and choose "Add Integration" search for APSystemsECU-R and provide the WIFI IP address, and update interval (360 seconds is the default).

+For HTTP use port 80, for TCP use port 8899

+The async mode has been tested succesfully for both HTTP and TCP and is the default querytype.

 _Warning_ the ECU device isn't the most powerful querying it more frequently could lead to stability issues with the ECU and require a power cycle.

 Although you can query the ECU 24/7, it is an option to stop the query after sunset (apsystems_ecur.stop_query) and only start the query again at sunrise (apsystems_ecur.start_query).
 You can do this by adding automations.